dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 If a file is readable but the directory isn't, you cannot access the file.
 By default permissions are not applied recursively.

+When validating permissions, the *user:group:other rwx* permissions are visited left to right and the first match is used to grant permissions.
+If there are no matches then permission is denied.

 ## Software Management

 An RPM package is made of 3 things: